SoftLaunch/Arduino-MOS/mos_api_docu.md

 ##### Description

-Suspend task for the time the given binary condition is false.
+Suspend task for the time, the given binary condition is false.
 The condition will be cyclically checked.
 If the condition becomes true the suspended task will resume.